Students work hard, but they need mental rests sprinkled into the day. That’s where these exciting brain breaks for 5th grade students come in.

-With kids on the carpet, share an adventure-filled read aloud that takes readers to another world!
+With them on the carpet, share an adventure-filled text that takes listeners to another world.

 50. Sing a Favorite Song.

-Choose a favorite tune, and listen to your 3rd, 4th, and 5th graders enthusiastically stretch their vocal cords.
+Choose a favorite tune, and listen to your 5th graders enthusiastically stretch their vocal cords.

 51. Spell With Sparkle.

-After all letters have been correctly provided, the student that follows must say “Sparkle”.
+After all the letters have been correctly provided, the following student must say “Sparkle”.
 This signals that the word is complete.

 52. Spell Your Name On a Partner’s Back.

 If you seek fifth-grade brain breaks that require minimal prep, this one is for you.

 With a partner, students spell their names or a spelling word on their partner’s back.
 It’s best to pair the same genders.